benjiwright/Blind75CSharp/README.md

 ﻿# Blind Top 75 Leetcode Problems - in CSharp

-Originally posted [here](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) entitled "*New Year Gift - Curated List of Top 75 LeetCode Questions to Save Your Tim*e"
+Originally posted [here](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) entitled "*New Year Gift - Curated List of Top 75 LeetCode Questions to Save Your Time*"

 The 75 most important algorithms to understand when preparing for a FAANGMULA type interview (according to some...)